are-mj/thermodynamics/README.md

 H2Oparameters.m: Thermodynamic and model parameters for pure H2O.
    Ref: W. Wagner, A. Pruss.
 Journal of Physical and Chemical Reference Data, 2002: 387-535.

+N2parameters.m, O2parameters.m, Arparameters.m: Thermodynamic and model parameters for pure nitrogen, oxygen and argon
+   Ref: Lemmon et al.:  Phys.
+Chem.
+Reference Data 29, 331 (2000)

+Airparameters.m: Thermodynamic and model parameters for air as a singke pseudo species
+   Ref: Lemmon et al.:  Phys.
+Chem.
+Reference Data 29, 331 (2000)

-The model and parameters are the same as used by NIST for calculating Thermophysical Properties of Fluid Systems https://webbook.nist.gov/chemistry/fluid/
+With the exception of Air, the model and parameters are the same as used by NIST for calculating Thermophysical Properties of Fluid Systems https://webbook.nist.gov/chemistry/fluid/

 Use the Matlab help command for details (e.g. help thermo)